Skip to main content

 Note: Performance of Aria Event Notifications depends on the volume of transactions currently being processed.

 Aria events are classified based on the types of activity that occur on your Aria client instance.
-Click the Event Class title to see a list of events in that class.
+Event notification is versioned for each event group.
+Based on your business needs, you can use different versions of event notification for different event groups.
+Click the Event Class title to see a list of events in that class and to download the latest XSD for that event class.

 7